axel-denis/nixos-homeserver/docs/perModule/jellyfin.md

     subdomain = "movies"; # -> movies.yourdomain.com (if routing module enabled)
     port = 8080; # -> server_ip:8080 (if routing module NOT enabled)

+    # if you must change the path, in most case you should only change paths.default and let the flake
+    # handle the rest.
+This extensive example shows a more complex but complete configuration
     paths = {
         # if unset, would default to the global main path (ex. /homeserverdata/jellyfin)
         default = "/mnt/my_other_disk/my_jellyfin";